 Enfield Council's 'Move More' campaign aims to get residents making one or two small changes a day in their routine to help increase their physical activity.
 The campaign highlights how easy it is to incorporate a little more activity into your life, and how moving more can help to significantly reduce the chances that you will suffer from a number of life threatening conditions such as heart disease, stroke and type 2 diabetes.

-Cllr Krystle Fonyonga, Enfield Council's Cabinet Member for Community Safety and Public Health, explains "The 'Move More' campaign is about raising awareness of all the ways you could become physically active.
+Cllr Yasemin Brett, Enfield Council's Cabinet Member for Public Health, explains "The 'Move More' campaign is about raising awareness of all the ways you could become physically active.
 You might immediately think of leisure centres or a local sports club as the only place to start, but your 'Move More' journey could begin by walking to work, gardening or using the stairs instead of the lift.
 Not only does being active help your physical well-being, it can also make you feel more positive on your outlook in life and provide an opportunity to meet new people."

 There are many ways of keeping fit and living a healthy lifestyle without even joining a gym.
 You can go for a leisurely walk, get off the bus a stop early or cycle within your local area.
 These are some of the great ways to meet and socialise with new people with the aid of keeping yourself fit.